-Supervisory colleges and crisis management structures are distinct but complementary.
+Supervisory colleges are distinct from but complementary to crisis management and resolution structures.
 The work of a banking group's supervisory college should contribute to effective crisis management planning.

-One of the lessons of the recent financial crisis was that work should be done in advance by supervisors and other relevant authorities to reduce the likelihood that a systemically important bank will fail, and to mitigate the potential systemic impact if such an institution were to fail.
-In this regard, one of the key developments in recent years has been the establishment of crisis management groups (CMGs) that address issues related to recovery and resolution planning at G-SIBs and, in some cases, at D-SIBs.
-11
+Supervisors and other relevant authorities should ensure that work is done in advance to reduce the likelihood that a systemically important bank will fail and to mitigate the potential systemic impact if such an institution were to fail.
+In this regard, one of the key developments in recent years has been the establishment of crisis management groups (CMGs) that address issues related to recovery and resolution planning at G-SIBs and other systemically important banks.
+In addition to CMGs, some jurisdictions have adopted so-called "resolution colleges" to address recovery and resolution planning issues at banking groups for which CMGs have not been established.
+CMGs and resolution colleges typically serve similar purposes, at least with respect to resolution planning; as such, for the sake of brevity, this Principle will refer primarily to CMGs.

-In principle, the supervisory college is primarily responsible for supervisory information-sharing and cooperation among supervisors with regard to a banking group when it is operating as a going concern, and the CMG is responsible for managing supervisory relationships when a banking group's condition deteriorates to the extent that it may reach a point of non-viability.
-As a practical matter, however, while the roles and responsibilities of supervisory colleges and CMGs are relatively well defined, the point at which the home supervisor determines that responsibility should shift from the supervisory college to the CMG is not necessarily clear.
+The supervisory college is primarily responsible for supervisory information-sharing and cooperation among supervisors with regard to a banking group when it is operating as a going concern, and the CMG is responsible for managing supervisory relationships when a banking group's condition deteriorates to the extent that it may reach a point of non-viability.
+As a practical matter, however, even though the roles and responsibilities of supervisory colleges and CMGs are relatively well defined, the point at which the home supervisor determines that responsibility should shift from the supervisory college to the CMG is not necessarily clear.
 This timing will likely depend on the relevant facts and circumstances of a banking group's condition.
-As a result, both colleges and CMGs have a key role to play in crisis preparedness, which broadly includes any steps taken to limit the risk of significant problems at a banking group and to facilitate rapid action by supervisors, other relevant authorities and the bank in the event that such problems arise.
+As a result, both colleges and CMGs have a key role to